kingo132/a51m-r2-5700m-hackintosh/fix_navi10_4k_120hz.md

-# Fix AMD navi10 deriver 4k@120hz problem
+# Fix AMD Radeon RX 5000 series deriver 4k@120hz problem

 I replaced the built-in screen from B173HAN04.4 which is 1080p@144hz to B173ZAN06.1 which is 4k@120hz.